 A ship comes loaded with cookies!

 The Vasa Museum is one of Scandinavia's most visited museums.
 It is here that you will find in all its glory, the unique and well preserved warship Vasa from 1628, embellished with hundreds of wooden sculptures.

 Around 1.5 million visitors every year enjoy the exhibitions in the museum, which describe the warship Vasa's history and life at the time; how, after 333 years at the bottom of Stockholm bay, the ship was rediscovered and salvaged; and the research which is now underway to preserve Vasa.
 The Vasa Museum lies in the royal parkland, Djurgården, in Stockholm.

-The Vasa Museum is a part of the Swedish National Maritime Museums, together with the Maritime Museum in Stockholm, the Naval Museum in Karlskrona and the Railway Museum in Gävle.
+The Vasa Museum is a part of the Swedish National Maritime and Transport Museums, together with the Maritime Museum in Stockholm, the Naval Museum in Karlskrona and the Railway Museum in Gävle.
 The agency's mission is to preserve and develop the maritime and transport history cultural heritage and to increase people's knowledge about it.
 The government decides which direction our work should take, and we receive our instructions and directives from the Ministry of Culture.